 An enrollee or an enrollee's representative may file a grievance orally or in writing with the plan sponsor.
 Grievances must be filed with the plan sponsor no later than 60 days after the event or incident that brought about the grievance.

-The plan sponsor must notify the enrollee of its decision as expeditiously as the enrollee's health requires, but no later than 30 days after the date the plan sponsor receives the grievance, unless extended by the plan sponsor for up to 14 calendar days.
+The plan sponsor must notify the enrollee of its decision as expeditiously as the enrollee's health requires, but no later than 30 days after the date the plan sponsor receives the grievance, unless in the best interest of the enrollee the timeframe is extended by the plan sponsor for up to 14 calendar days.

 However, the plan must respond to a grievance within 24 hours if: